Brian Moser: Personal life

 In 1967 Moser married the anthropologist Caroline Shephard, and they spent several years in Latin America, where together they developed the idea of the Disappearing World films.

-His marriage to Caroline, with whom he had two children, Titus and Nat, ended in divorce after 15 years.
-In 1988, Moser married the Colombian soprano and opera singer Marina Tafur, with who he had two stepchildren, Juanita and Sandra.
+Fifteen years and two children (Titus and Nat) later, the couple divorced.
+In 1988, Moser married the Colombian soprano and opera singer Marina Tafur, with whom he had two stepchildren, Juanita and Sandra.

 Awards and honours

 1975: British Academy of Film and Television Arts (BAFTA) awarded to Brian Moser for Disappearing World in the category Best Factual Series.

-Paul Henley a Professor of Social Anthropology at the University of Manchester wrote that, "from the late 1960s, through his work as a television producer-director, Moser was a key figure in the development of a distinctively British ethnographic film format."
+Paul Henley a Professor of Social Anthropology at the University of Manchester wrote that, from the late 1960s, through his work as a television producer-director, Moser was a key figure in the development of a distinctively British ethnographic film format.

 As a result of his work recording and documenting indigenous peoples, he was made an honorary citizen of Colombia.
 Many of his sound recordings and photos are held there, while others are at the Pitt-Rivers Museum in Oxford and at the British Museum.